 Hoyt also placed third in the triple jump.

 Schwieder and Sullivan continued to push each other in the pole vault.
-For the first time this year, Schwieder placed first at a meet, clearing 3.50 meters and just missing matching the school record she set earlier this season at 3.51 meters.
-Sullivan cleared 3.20 meters and placed second.
+For the first time this year, Schwieder placed first at a meet, clearing 3.53 meters and bettering the school record she set earlier this season at 3.51 meters.
+This marked the third time she has set the school record in her career, going from 3.07 meters a sophomore to 3.51 meters in her first competition this season and 3.53 meters at Kearney.

 Overall, Platte County won five individual titles and took first in three of four relays.
 Luna narrowly edged Kearney sophomore Jadyn Barnes in the 400-meter for one of the Pirates’ two on-track victories.
 Luna, a two-time Class 4 Missouri State Track and Field Championships medalist in the event, finished in 1:01.55 to win by just .02 of a second.
 Molly McBratney, a Platte County junior, placed third in the event.